JJRC H37 – the cheapest smartphone controlled foldable “selfie drone”

 The video files are stored under the “JJRC” folder and end with H264 extension.
 Unfortunately I didn’t manage to play the videos on my desktop computer even if I renamed the files to *.avi, *.mpg or *.mp4.
 Anyway, because the videos are captured from the live-video stream I don’t expect spectacular quality.

 The camera’s real-time video feed can be displayed on your mobile device (smartphone/tablet) through the JJRC APP.
-The quality of the live-video is pretty enjoyable, kids will love the fact that they can spy the neighbor’s dog.
+The quality of the live-video is pretty enjoyable, kids will love the fact that they can spy on the neighbor’s dog.

 JJRC H37 review – Remote APP